mvccdev/flex-template/README.md

 # Github Template

-This template is used to create other GitHub repositories used by the college.
-Please ignore the remainder of this README.
+This template is used to create websites for our internal CMS.

 [Documentation](doc/toc.md)